|

 Graphic

-layout, colors, etc. Think of this person as the "visual
+colors, etc. Think of this person as the "visual artist" for your

 -